safiali-ada/Americano/README.md

 Translify

-Translify is a machine-learning powered iOS application that detects objects using a Core ML model and translates the identified class names into Italian.
+The camera-powered iOS app that identifies objects using machine learning and instantly translates their names into Italian.

-Functionality
+🚀 What Translify Does

-Object detection using a CNN model trained in TensorFlow and converted to Core ML.
+🔍 Detects objects using a TensorFlow-trained CNN converted to CoreML

-Display of detected class names, optionally with bounding boxes.
+📦 Shows class names, with optional bounding boxes

-Translation of English labels into Italian using a local JSON or dictionary file.
+🇮🇹 Translates detected English labels into Italian using a local JSON/dictionary

+📱 Runs fully on-device for fast, private inference

-Architecture
+🧠 Architecture

-Swift / iOS – Implementation using SwiftUI or UIKit.
+Swift / iOS – Built natively for smooth performance

-Core ML – On-device inference using a converted .mlmodel.
+Core ML – Powers the on-device model inference

-Vision – Used for model requests and bounding box decoding (if enabled).
+Vision Framework – Handles image processing + bounding box decoding

-Translation Module – Local English → Italian mapping system.
+Translation Module – Maps English → Italian with a lightweight local dataset

-Requirements
+📋 Requirements

-Recent version of Xcode

-iOS target (e.g., iOS 13+)
+Xcode (recent version)

+iOS target: 13+ (recommended)

-Core ML .mlmodel file included in the project
+.mlmodel included in the project

-Physical iOS device for camera functionality and proper inference performance
+Physical iPhone for camera + inference performance

-How to Build & Run
+🛠️ How to Build & Run

 Clone the repository:

 git clone https://github.com/safiali-ada/Americano.git

-Open the project in Xcode.
+Open the project in Xcode

-Ensure the .mlmodel file is added to the project resources.
+Make sure the .mlmodel file is in the Resources folder

-Build and run on a physical iOS device.
+Run the app on a real device

-Grant camera access when requested.
+Allow camera access

-Capture an image to view the detected object and its translated label.
+Point the camera at an object → get detection → see the Italian translation

-Future Improvements
+✨ Future Enhancements

-Support for additional languages.

-Optional cloud-based translation in addition to offline mode.
+🌍 More language options

+☁️ Switch between offline and cloud-based translation

-Custom model training for new object classes.
+🏋️ Custom training for new object categories

-Performance optimizations for lower power consumption.

-UI additions such as audio output, detection history, or snapshot export.
+⚡ Optimized detection for better battery + performance

+🔊 Audio output (“speak the translation”)

+🖼️ Detection history, snapshots, and export options

-License
+📄 License

-This project is licensed under the MIT License.
+This project is released under the MIT License.